 Principal Job Duties and Responsibilities:

-Complete the current campaign (approx. $2M remaining of a $16M campaign);
+· Partner with Fundraising Consultant to complete the current campaign (approx. $1M remaining of a $16M campaign);

-Build and implement a robust, diverse fundraising platform with clearly defined revenue goals and a strategic mix of successful giving and fundraising programs, including:
+· Build and implement a robust, diverse fundraising platform with clearly defined revenue goals and a strategic mix of successful giving and fundraising programs.

-Participate on cross-departmental teams including Management Committee, Experience Oversight Team, and renovation project team, etc.
+· Participate on cross-departmental teams including Management Committee, Experience Oversight Team, etc.

 The ideal candidate will bring the following qualifications:

-Proven achievement and ability in the areas of capital campaigns, major gifts programs, annual giving, corporate and foundation relations, sponsorship, planned gifts, special events, and in-kind contributions.
+· Proven achievement and ability in the areas of capital campaigns, major gifts programs, annual giving, planned gifts, special events, and in-kind contributions;

-Experience building a major gifts program and growing a major gift pipeline.
+· Experience building an individual major gifts program and growing a major gift pipeline.
 Successful solicitation of six- and seven-figure gifts;

-A strong professional network and knowledge of the Chicago philanthropic community is required.
-Comfortable with having a public role of the Museum’s externally-facing team;
+· A strong professional network and knowledge of the Chicago philanthropic community is required; required to have a public role of the Museum’s externally-facing team;

-Excellent financial management skills with experience in fundraising and budget analysis, forecasting and planning;
+· Excellent financial management skills with experience in budget analysis, forecasting and planning;

-Strong development communication skills.
+· Strong development communication skills.
 Articulate with strong interpersonal and motivational skills, including ease and skill in conveying the mission of the organization to a wide variety of constituencies.
-Proven ability in verbal and written communications and excellent presentation skills;
+Proven ability in verbal and written communications, including proposal development and reporting, and excellent presentation skills;

-Comfortable in building and strengthening relationships with people of culturally diverse backgrounds, ages, and circumstances;
+· Ability to build and strengthen relationships with people of culturally diverse backgrounds, ages, and circumstances;

 About Chicago Children's Museum